AbhijitBorate-code/ifelsecloud-dashboard/README.md

+---

 # 📊 IfElseCloud Dashboard Setup Guide

-This guide walks you through setting up the required libraries for charts and icons in your Angular-based dashboard.
+A quick and complete guide to set up chart libraries and icon support for your Angular dashboard.

 ---